Say2L/CENet/README.md

+# CENet
+> Pytorch implementation for codes in "Cross-modal Enhancement Network for Multimodal Sentiment Analysis (TMM 2022)"
 # Prepare
 ## Dataset
-Put MOSI or MOSEI dataset under the dataset directory.
+Download the MOSI pkl file([https](https://drive.google.com/drive/folders/1_u1Vt0_4g0RLoQbdslBwAdMslEdW1avI?usp=sharing)).
+Put it under the ./dataset directory.

 ## Pre-trained language model
-Downloading the SentiLARE language model files(https://drive.google.com/drive/folders/1u1YxwPGMcNDOmdnelPwBKYaBk-FY4jp1), and then putting them into the ./pretrained-model/sentilare_model directory.
+Download the SentiLARE language model files (https://drive.google.com/drive/folders/1u1YxwPGMcNDOmdnelPwBKYaBk-FY4jp1), and then put them into the ./pretrained-model/sentilare_model directory.

 # Run
 '''
 python train_CASNet.py
 '''
+Note: the scale of MOSI dataset is small, so the training process is not stable.
+To get results close to those in CENet paper, you can set the seed in args to 6758.